 While Academic Council exercises authority over any changes to course descriptions or outcomes, including prerequisites (see Academic Council bylaws and example meeting minutes), faculty are directly responsible for establishing and maintaining course rigor through use of departmental course learning outcomes and Institutional Student Learning Outcomes (ISLOs) throughout all sections of a course.
 Department Chairs work directly with Early College staff and dual credit faculty to align course outcomes through common textbook requirements, signature assignments, and assessment of student learning.
 Department chairs and faculty meet with dual credit faculty in an annual orientation session during the Adjunct Orientation each August to review course rigor and consistency standards.
 The College maintains an adjunct faculty handbook that is applicable to dual credit instructors, as well as a procedure for approving use of an alternate textbook.
-Dual credit course provided support from department chairs or the Career and Technical Education Dean, as well as the Director of Admissions and Early College.
+Dual credit course core learning outcomes are consistent with courses offered at ECC.
+Adjunct faculty are provided support from department chairs or the Career and Technical Education Dean, as well as the Director of Admissions and Early College.
 In addition, rigor and expectations for student learning are assessed through the Comprehensive Review process, which is supported by the parallel Annual Assessment Report and Plan process.